Linsonng/Linsonng.github.io/index.md

 ### College Students' Innovative Entrepreneurial Training Plan Programs
 The Proper Noun Translator in Thai-and-Chinese Language Based on Python<br>
 _Academic Supervisor: Assoc.
-Prof. Jianming Huang Jun.
-2020 May 2021_<br>
+Prof. Jianming Huang from Jun.
+2020 to May.
+2021_<br>
 * Designed a translator dedicated to translate Thai personal names and geographical names, which mainly contained four modules: Romanization transcription of Thai letters, Roman transcription-Chinese transliteration (corresponded), Dictionary word search and user interface.
 * Mainly responsible for realizing the functions mentioned above based on algorithms Python, completed to write the functions, such as cutting the vowels and consonants for Thai and Roman transcriptions, and optimization tasks.

 Develop of an Internet Meme Searching & Compositing Tool Based on Crawling and Artificial <br>
-_Academic Supervisor: Prof. Yang Ji Sep.
-2019 Jul.
-202_0<br>
+_Academic Supervisor: Prof. Yang Ji from Sep.
+2019 to Jul.
+2020<br>
 * Crawled copyright-free images from different Internet communities, classified and store them in the database.
 * Provided functions of emoji search and use through the WeChat mini program, synthesized pictures and texts, as well as the function of AI face-swap.
 * Completed the tasks of image recognition leveraging OpenCV for Python TensorFlow, semantic analysis with TensorFlow for Python, and image crawling using Python, and utilized MySQL in the part of the database.